Brooks, Morant help Grizzlies beat Timberwolves 137-121

-”It was a good way to end the game,” Brooks said. ”We put it in Ja’s hands and he knew how to finish the game.”

-But it was Brooks who put the game away, scoring all 10 Memphis points in a 10-2 burst near the midway point of the fourth.

-Rookie Brandon Clarke made all seven of his shots and scored 18 points, while Jae Crowder also had 18 points for Memphis.
+Rookie Brandon Clarke made all seven of his shots and scored 18 points, and Jae Crowder also had 18 points for Memphis.
 The Grizzlies snapped a three-game losing streak.

-The game featured two of the league’s fastest teams in pace, leading to rapid changing ends of the court.
-The Grizzlies were able to record 26 fast-break points compared to 13 for Minnesota.
-Memphis would end the night shooting a season-best 57%, including connecting on 12 of 23 3-pointers.

-The 137 points was the second-highest scoring game in franchise history – quite the change from the grit and grind era where Memphis was annually among the slowest-pace teams in the league.

 Andrew Wiggins led the Timberwolves with 30 points.
 Karl-Anthony Towns returned from a two-game suspension for a confrontation with Philadelphia’s Joel Embiid to finish with 25 points and 13 rebounds.